This page shows all the Before Leaving Home topics in a single page, scrollable format.

 -

 Most basic credit cards charge a 3% foreign transaction fee.
-Check your cards and, if you don’t have one that waives the 3% fee, consider applying a credit card that does.
+Check your cards and, if you don’t have one that waives the 3% fee, consider acquiring one that does before you travel.

 -

 For trust and transparency on their end, most places use a handheld credit card machine right in front of you.
-For your security and peace of mind, don’t let anyone take your credit card out of your sight.
+For your security and peace of mind, never let anyone take your credit card out of your sight.
+And if your credit card ever does leave your hand, make sure the credit card handed back to you is yours.
+(Another scam is they give you a similar looking card, then head straight to the ATM with yours.)